rootstrap/blog/content/Android App Build and Release Automation - Sebastian Lopez.md

 ## The GitHub Actions Workflow

-After we have a working Fastlane configuration, the next step is tie it to a CI/CD system so the build runs automatically with every push to the right branches.
+After we have a working Fastlane configuration, the next step is to tie it to a CI/CD system so the build runs automatically with every push to the right branches.
 This is how this looks for a React Native application using an Ubuntu runner in GitHub Actions:

 https://gist.github.com/sebalopez/99f734d92cd6d84f423dee647a4e269b.js